A growing campaign to stop outsourcing suggests solidarity isn't dead after all.

 It was a common message.
 All the speakers finished with this line: “Hasta la victoria siempre.”
 Ever onwards to victory.
 With this kind of solidarity – something many thought was long gone – they might well be heading that way.

 Josiah Mortimer is Editor of Left Foot Forward.
-Follow him on TwitterSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Follow him on TwitterSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.